invertedv/keyval/README.md

 - Both inline and standalone comments in the keyval file are supported.
 Comments use the Go // syntax.

 There is one special key: include.
 The value associated with this key is a file name.
 The kevvals from that file are loaded when this key is encountered.

+There are functions to see if required keys are present and whether extra keys are present.
+There is also a validation function: CheckLegals.